 Enable TDE on SQL Server Using EKM

-This topic describes how to enable transparent data encryption (TDE) in SQL Server 2017 to protect a database encryption key by using an asymmetric key stored in an extensible key management (EKM) module with Transact-SQL.
+This article describes how to enable transparent data encryption (TDE) in SQL Server 2017 to protect a database encryption key by using an asymmetric key stored in an extensible key management (EKM) module with Transact-SQL.

 TDE encrypts the storage of an entire database by using a symmetric key called the database encryption key.
-The database encryption key can also be protected using a certificate which is protected by the database master key of the master database.
+The database encryption key can also be protected using a certificate, which is protected by the database master key of the master database.
 For more information about protecting the database encryption key by using the database master key, see Transparent Data Encryption (TDE).
 For information about configuring TDE when SQL Server is running on an Azure VM, see Extensible Key Management Using Azure Key Vault (SQL Server).
 For information about configuring TDE using a key in the Azure key vault, see Use SQL Server Connector with SQL Encryption Features.

 Before You Begin

 You must be a high privileged user (such as a system administrator) to create a database encryption key and encrypt a database.
 That user must be able to be authenticated by the EKM module.

 Upon startup the Database Engine must open the database.
 To do this, you should create a credential that will be authenticated by the EKM, and add it to a login that is based on an asymmetric key.
 Users cannot log in using that login, but the Database Engine will be able to authenticate itself with the EKM device.

 If the asymmetric key stored in the EKM module is lost, the database will not be able to be opened by SQL Server.
 If the EKM provider lets you back up the asymmetric key, you should create a back up and store it in a secure location.

 The options and parameters required by your EKM provider can differ from what is provided in the code example below.
 For more information, see your EKM provider.